 19. Create programs that foster a culture of marriage.
 Married couples with or without children are less likely to fall into poverty than single people with or without children.
 Families can share income, gain access to new tax breaks and the emotional and mental support that comes with being a unit.
 Out of a multitude of marriage promotion programs, the most successful was the Family Expectations Program in Oklahoma City.
 In 15 months, unmarried couples were helped to strengthen their relationships and this led to a large success in long-term poverty reduction and prevention.

 20. Renovating or redeveloping factories and industrial areas into living spaces and also vacant historical homes.

 21. Building shelters and housing for the homeless is a safer, healthier and more cost-effective solution than leaving the homeless outside which increases emergency, healthcare, policing and legal costs

-Authors: Jashan Singh Randhawa & Jennica Palecek (Edited by Rosalyn Rai & Susanna Piasecki) Cover image: Artist Enrique Lescure, edited by Jashan Singh Randhawa Date: August 15, 2019 Updated: June 28, 2020
+Authors: Jashan Singh Randhawa & Jennica Palecek Affordable Housing Project Team members include Rosalyn Rai & Susanna Piasecki Cover image: Artist Enrique Lescure, edited by Jashan Singh Randhawa Date: August 15, 2019 Updated: June 28, 2020

 Angus Reid.
 (2017) Lotusland Blues: One-in-five Metro Vancouverites experience extreme housing & traffic pain; most of them think of leaving.
 Angus Reid Institute Public Interest Research.